SongFGH/bi-tbcnn/README.md

 If a different version of `fast` is prepared, it might require a regenerated input file.

-### Other parameters for tensorflow framework are stored in the following two files, each corresponds to a Tensorflow run:
+### Other parameters for tensorflow framework are stored in the following two files, each corresponds to a Tensorflow run.
 ```
 ./ast2vec/ast2vec/parameters.py
 ./bi-tbcnn/bi-tbcnn/parameters.py